-American Kickboxing is a competitive sport that typically takes place in a ring with boxing gloves, similar to Western Boxing.
+Freestyle Kickboxing is a competitive sport that typically takes place in a ring with boxing gloves, similar to Western Boxing.
 It can be practiced for competition, self-defense, fitness, or simply for fun.
-Originating from a blend of Western boxing and karate in the 1970s, the rule set generally does not allow clinching, grappling, knees, and leg kicks; however, the black tiger style occasionally incorporates these techniques.
-The American kickboxing style strongly emphasizes boxing-style hands and karate-style kicks above the belt, making it a popular choice for those interested in Connecticut martial arts, especially in programs like East Haven kickboxing.
-For those looking for kickboxing in New Haven County, this style offers a dynamic workout, and enthusiasts may also explore Muay Thai for its unique striking techniques.
+Originating from a blend of Western boxing and karate in the 1970s, freestyle kickboxing generally does not allow clinching, grappling, knees, and leg kicks; however, freestyle occasionally incorporates these techniques depending on the governing body or organizations ruleset.
+Freestyle kickboxing strongly emphasizes boxing-style hands and karate-style kicks above the belt, For those looking for kickboxing in New Haven County, this style offers a dynamic workout, with an emphasis on building overall skill and technique in a motivational supportive environment at Dandelion BJJ.

 As a child in the early 80s, Instructor MJ loved watching martial arts flicks with his older siblings and acting them out, much to the amusement of his brother and sisters.
 His parents signed him up for Taekwondo lessons, but at the time he was young and more interested in the flashy moves he saw in the movies than in what was being taught in his Connecticut martial arts classes.
 Around the age of 13, he switched to Kempo Karate.
 While there, he did what was highly forbidden at the time and joined an additional school in town that offered East Haven kickboxing.
 Although he loved Shaolin Kempo and revered his instructor, he hungered to learn various arts.
 The new school taught Tang Soo Do and embraced the same cross-training approach he loved in martial arts, offering boxing, kickboxing, Muay Thai, Aikido, Japanese Jujitsu, Gracie Jujitsu, and even out-of-town trips to learn the unarmed ninja art of Taijutsu!
 He became a junior assistant instructor of Tang Soo Do and competed frequently, remaining undefeated and ranked in the top 5 competitors in teen intermediate open karate point sparring during that time, highlighting his prowess in kickboxing in New Haven County.